kfalconarkn/gtfs-trip-prefect/PRD.md

 1. Data is downloaded from GTFS API
 2. Data is transformed to required format
-3. Data is uploaded/appened to mongo db
+3. Data is uploaded/appened to reddis db

 ## Deployment
 Python script will be deployed to github actions. yml file will specify the deployment config